mikailcf/mikailcf.github.io/platformer.md

 ### Development

 I'm using C++ for this one, with the SFML library for graphics and input management.
-The physics and lightning are implemented by me, not libraries for that.
+The physics and lightning are implemented by me, no extra libraries.

 Some features are: